 LLCs are also taxed on the state level, with details varying from state to state.
 For example, in California, there is an annual $800 tax for all LLCs, as well as an income-based annual fee if the LLC earned more than $250,000 in one tax year.
 The $800 tax for LLCs is a reason why many small businesses may not elect to form an LLC, especially if the benefits of liability protection do not outweigh the cost of the state tax.
 To find out what state taxes are required of Limited Liability Companies where your business is located, visit the Department of Revenue for your state.

-If a husband and wife form an LLC together, in some states, they can elect to be classified as a Single Member LLC for federal tax purposes.
-California is one of the states where a husband and wife can elect to be considered as a Single Member LLC.
+If a husband and wife form an LLC together, in some states (such as California), they can elect to be classified as a Single Member LLC for federal tax purposes.